-Earthbound Moon (EbM) is a nonprofit community arts organization based in the state of Illinois.
+Earthbound Moon (EbM) is a nonprofit community arts organization based in the state of Oregon.
 Founded in 2009, Its staff curates sites and artists from around the world; and interfaces with community organizations and volunteers in every location.
 By creating new ties and strengthening existing relationships between disparate groups the goal is to develop links between community arts organizations, artists and municipalities worldwide.
 EbM provides opportunities for artists in different countries and across socio-economic boundaries to work as part of a global arts community.
 Earthbound Moon creates publicly accessible contemporary sculpture by international artists in communities around the world.
 The artworks create a web of gathering places, sites of curiosity, engagement and wonder on a local and global scale.
 They function as a reminder and a statement that when we build communities, alongside their commercial and financial needs, we must also nurture their creative, spiritual, artistic, leisure and romantic needs.

 Earthbound Moon offers artists an opportunity to create site-specific public sculpture.
 We are looking for sculptures that are integrally situated in the communities they inhabit.
 Artists will be expected to design and install their works with the ethos and history of the community in mind.
 Asking artists to take such care with site-specificity creates a bond between the work, the common space we are declaring and each individual community.
 Beyond this, by inviting artists from around the world, and building a sculpture garden that spreads across the Earth while embracing local site-specificity, Earthbound Moon creates a sense of each community's place within the larger whole of the species and life on Earth.
 Enhancing the challenge of site-specificity for artists, we expect the works to be rigorously contemporary.
 We are curious how contemporary artists will engage the challenge of creating contemporary works that are safe enough to be installed publicly.